True WWII Tale About The Ship That Would Not Die In Works At Hollywood Gang

-Gianni Nunnari’s Hollywood Gang has acquired rights to Hell From The Heavens: The Epic Story Of The USS Laffey And World War II’s Greatest Kamikaze Attack, a book by John Wukovits that is being adapted by screenwriter Rosiland Ross and developed as a feature film by the Se7en and The Departed producer.
+Gianni Nunnari’s Hollywood Gang has acquired rights to Hell From the Heavens: The Epic Story of the USS Laffey and World War II’s Greatest Kamikaze Attack, a book by John Wukovits that is being adapted by screenwriter Rosalind Ross and developed as a feature film by the Se7en and The Departed producer.
 The pic has the working title Kamikaze.

 Ross and boyfriend Mel Gibson recently toured the ship where it is on display at Patriots Point Naval & Maritime Museum in South Carolina.
 Gibson, Oscar-nominated this year for Best Director for Hacksaw Ridge, is not attached to the project, but no director or cast has been set yet as this is early days.

-The USS Laffey destroyer had already seen action on D-Day at Normandy and later that year at the Battle Of Leyte Gulf in the Philippines before it came under attack on April 16, 1945, at Okinawa.
-In what was considered one of the biggest kamikaze air assaults in history, 32 men died and 71 were wounded from 80 minutes of continuous attacks, four direct bomb hits, and six Kamikaze planes crashing into the ship, setting it on fire.
-Under the leadership of captain Frederick Julian Becton, the crew fought on and ultimately won the day.
-It was later given the nickname “The Ship That Would Not Die.”
+The destroyer USS Laffey already had seen action on D-Day at Normandy and later at the Battle of Leyte Gulf in the Philippines before it came under attack on April 16, 1945, at Okinawa.
+In what was considered one of the biggest kamikaze air assaults in history, 32 men died and 71 were wounded from 80 minutes of continuous attacks, four direct bomb hits and six kamikaze planes crashing into the ship, setting it on fire.
+Under the leadership of Captain Frederick Julian Becton, the crew fought on and ultimately won the day.
+It was later nicknamed “The Ship That Would Not Die.”

 Nunnari and Hollywood Gang’s Shannon Gaulding are aboard as producers.